Greek submarine Xifias (1913): Construction and delivery

+Service

 The French news-photograph concern Agènce Rol produced a series of photographs of Xifias undergoing diving and submerged torpedo-firing tests off Toulon in June 1913.
 Like its sister ship, Xifias was plagued by mechanical problems and had insufficient operational capabilities; as a consequence, its use was minimal in the years that followed.
 Xifias and the rest of the Greek fleet were confiscated by the French in October 1916, during the Greek National Schism.
 When the ships were returned in 1918, the two submarines were in a bad shape, and the following year, they were decommissioned.

 Tradition

 A second vessel of the Hellenic Navy has received the name Xifias: the British U-class submarine HMS Untiring, which was leased to Greece in 1945–1952.